aipie/bike-share/README.md

 To ensure the accuracy of ride duration analysis, outliers were identified and addressed.
 Specifically:
 - **Negative or Zero Durations**: Rides with negative or zero durations were removed.
 From the original table, this resulted in over 117,287 rides, which is about 1.97% of the rides.
 -
-Following data cleaning, several new features added in SQL BigQuery
+Following data cleaning, several new features were added in SQL BigQuery

 - **Ride length:** To facilitate analysis of ride durations, a new feature, 'ride_length_minutes', was engineered from the existing 'ride_length' column.
 The 'ride_length' column was originally stored as a string in HH:MM:SS (hours, minutes, seconds) format.
 To convert these durations into minutes, the following SQL query was executed: A ‘ride_duration_minutes’ was created by taking the ‘ride_length’ column.
 This was done by a SQL query converting the 'ride_length' column, initially in HH:MM:SS format, to minutes.
 It split the string by colons, extracted hours, minutes, and seconds, then calculated minutes as (hours * 60) + minutes + (seconds / 60), creating the 'ride_length_minutes' column for numerical analysis.
 - **A ‘distance_km’**: column was added using the Haversine formula